-Regardless of the circumstances, no allowance is payable if no claim is lodged, or intent to claim is registered, by 31 December.
+Regardless of the circumstances, no allowance is payable if no claim is lodged by 31 December of the year for which assistance is sought.

 7.1.3 Who can complete a claim

 While any person can lodge a claim for AIC allowances, to be eligible for an AIC allowance, the person must be an approved applicant (see 2.1).